pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

   :math:`[\alpha_{true},\beta_{true},\gamma_{true}]` (in Å and |deg| respectively)

 - ``dpsi_deg, gl_deg, gs_deg`` - Misorientation angles of the vectors ``u_new`` and ``v_new`` (all in |deg|)

+Use the information, obtained from this routine as additional input to ``gen_sqw`` algorithm.

 Option 2a (for use with e.g. Mslice): calculate the true u and v for your misaligned crystal